JonRojas/intro_to_html_css/readme.md

 </html>
 ```

-If we look in our browser this time, something has changed!
+If we look at the display this time, something has changed!
 What is it?

 > It's often a misconception from people that do not code to assume what goes in the head is the stuff at the top of a web page.
 In reality, the `head` tag contains meta data.
 Things like, stylesheets, scripts, character sets, language encoding and other sorts of things like that.
 The `title` element gives our page a title and can be important for SEO.
 Additionally, looks at the chrome tab in your browser window!